nimh-dsst/lunch-and-learn/discussions/Intro_MRI_Part_1.md

 ### Relaxing protons

 When the transmit radiofrequency coil is turned off, the protons will realign back to the static B<sub>0</sub> field in a process called "relaxation."
 During relaxation, protons emit some of the energy that was applied to them during the B<sub>1</sub> field pulse in the form of radio waves.
-These are picked up by receive radiofrequency coils.
+These are picked up by receiver radiofrequency coils.
 Relaxation is a three-dimensional process but can be divided into two main components, the relaxation along the B<sub>0</sub> field, called T1, and the relaxation perpendicular to the B<sub>0</sub> field, called T2.
 T1 and T2 have different rates depending on the tissue and provide contrast to the resultant MRI image.

 ### Gradient Coils